GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

 remote.NAME.retryInterval
 : The interval of time in milliseconds between the subsequent auto-retries.
   When not specified, the default value is derrived from global configuration.

+remote.NAME.sslVerify
+: When 'true' SSL certificate verification of remote url *is* performed when payload is delivered, the default value is derived from global configuration.